ShivCharanSharma/doubly_link_list_oprations/README.md

       All the commands from q1a along with some other mentioned below:
       1. count_up n ( from 0 to 2n by 2)
       2. count_down n ( from n to 0 by 1 )
-      3. nth order   ( print the nth node according to the order (INSERTED OR SORTED))
+      3. nth n order   ( print the nth node according to the order (INSERTED OR SORTED))
-      4. remove_nth order ( remove the nth node according to the order(INSERTED OR SORTED))
+      4. remove_nth n order ( remove the nth node according to the order(INSERTED OR SORTED))

 ### For Solution of Question 2b